KTheMan/kennyandmorgan.com/README.md

 - Password-protected dashboard at `admin.html`
 - Shares the same overlay password flow as the main site (defaults to `Binx123!`) and only stores bcrypt hashes in SQLite
 - Live table view of all guests with CRUD actions
-- CSV import utility for quickly loading or updating the roster
+- CSV import utility for quickly loading or updating the roster (now with address columns)
 - Manual guest form with RSVP status, meal choice, and dietary note fields

 ## Color Palette